 This is an empowering process for the young person and demonstrates participation at its highest level when the content of the letter is already known to the young person as you have included them in every step of the process.

 Engaging young people with high needs

-Young people enter placements with all types of needs (some more complex than others), which require different techniques to include them in the decision-making process.
-This may include young people who have a disability or medical illness.
+Young people enter placements with all types of needs, some more complex than others, requiring different techniques to include them in the decision-making process.
+This may include young people who have a disability or medical health challenges.